QUICK STATS: Age 33. Height 5″10 (178cm). Bodyweight 240 lbs (109 kgs). Training since 1999.

 What motivates you?

-When I get an idea that excites me.
+Ideas motivate me.
 I’m motivated to act on these ideas because they haunt me until I make a video or write about them to share with others.
 This is the only thing that has ever motivated me.
 People encourage me to continue because they sometimes like what I do, and this motivates me to come up with more ideas.
 Most importantly though, I act on my ideas, because I don’t want someone to do them before me!
 And so it goes in a circle round and round…

 Your life advice?